This is a test.

 How Are Microchips Implanted?

-Microchips are implanted under your pet’s skin using a specialized syringe.
-The chip itself is housed inside of a glass capsule, and the unit is typically placed between your pet’s shoulder blades.
-Sometimes, this area will be marked with a small tattoo to make it easy to find.
+Microchips, such as pet microchips, are implanted under your pet’s skin using a specialized syringe.
+This tiny device is encased within a glass capsule and is usually inserted between your pet’s shoulder blades.
+To aid in identification, the area may be marked with a small tattoo, ensuring that the microchip can be easily located if needed.

 Is There Any Risk?